joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 ![Permission Lattice](/assets/img/2016-11-30-15-years-of-concurrency.lattice.jpg)

-The system could obviously be used fairly easily without familiarity with the formalisms.
+The system could obviously be used without any knowledge of these formalisms.
 However, I had lived through enough sufficiently [scary, yet subtle, security problems over the years due to type system gotchas]( https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/appsem-tcs.pdf), so going the extra mile and doing the formalism not only helped us understand our own system better, but also helped us sleep better at night.